samatt/hunter-workshop/systemResearch.md

 Think about the role algorithms play in these daily activities?
 What are the major services, apps, software platforms, techniques used?

-Choose one algorithmic system from this discussion
+## Choose one algorithmic system from this discussion

-In the chosen system...
+In your chosen system...

 How is data collected?
 By who?